Libensemble/libensemble/README.rst

 under the relevant directories.
 For parallel tests, the union of all processors is taken.
 Furthermore, a combined coverage report is created at the top level, which can be viewed after running the tests via the html file libensemble/tests/cov_merge/index.html.
-The Travis coverage results are given online in
+The Travis CI coverage results are given online at
 `Coveralls <https://coveralls.io/github/Libensemble/libensemble?branch=master>`_.

 Note for v0.2.0: The job_controller tests can be run using the direct-launch or